 - Workflow Changes: Shows the workflow changes if you’ve enabled workflow for the lead.

 - Notes: Allows you to add free notes to the lead.

-The SAP Sales Cloud pillar of SAP C/4HANA is a powerful solution that teams can use to create and manage leads during the sales process.
-In this blog, you learned how to manually create leads in the system.
+The SAP Sales Cloud pillar of SAP Customer Experience is a powerful solution that teams can use to create and manage leads during the sales process.
+In this blog post, you learned how to manually create leads in the system.